-Parameters Associated with Chronic Spontaneous Urticaria Duration and Severity: A Systematic ReviewRabelo-Filardi R. · Daltro-Oliveira R. · Campos R.A.a, b
+Parameters Associated with Chronic Spontaneous Urticaria Duration and Severity: A Systematic ReviewRabelo-Filardi R.a · Daltro-Oliveira R.a · Campos R.A.a, b

 aUniversidade Federal da Bahia, and bServiço de Imunologia, Hospital das Clínicas Professor Edgard Santos, Salvador, Brazil

 - Buy Cloud Access for unlimited viewing via different devices

 - Synchronizing in the ReadCube Cloud

 Background: Although some authors have already evaluated the predictive value of various parameters regarding the duration of chronic spontaneous urticaria (CSU), it remains uncertain which ones have importance in clinical practice as prognostic factors that indeed enable prediction.
 Similarly, some authors have investigated parameters that might be related to severe cases of CSU.
 However, the results of studies evaluating several parameters as markers of disease severity are fragmented.
 Thus, we performed a systematic review to summarize the findings of studies investigating the parameters associated with CSU duration and severity.
 Methods: Two authors independently searched PubMed until June 2012 for observational retrospective or prospective studies addressing clinical or laboratory parameters associated with disease duration or severity in CSU patients.
 Results: We found 1,136 potentially relevant published papers related to the subject, 34 of which were included in the systematic review.
 A total of 16, 6 and 12 articles evaluated CSU parameters on severity, duration or both, respectively.
 Conclusions: Our findings suggest that disease severity might predict CSU duration.
 Similarly, evidence suggests that plasma levels of prothrombin fragment 1 + 2, D-dimer and C-reactive protein may function as markers of CSU severity.

 Article / Publication Details